Skip to main content

 • TTY: 1-800-955-8771

-Best local office to call if the online system fails
+Best local office to use if the online system fails

 Best first call statewide: 1-850-300-4323.
-Florida does not use one county-by-county eligibility hotline for public benefits the way some states do, so the statewide DCF customer call center is usually the fastest official first step.
+Florida does not use one county-by-county eligibility hotline for public benefits the way some states do.
+The statewide DCF customer call center is usually the fastest official first step.

 Best in-person backup: use the Family Resource Center finder.
-Across Florida, these offices generally let you drop off documents, provide ID for authentication, use a computer to apply, and receive forms without an appointment.
-Other services are usually by appointment only.
+Across Florida, many Family Resource Centers let you drop off documents, provide ID for authentication, use a computer to apply, and receive forms without an appointment.
+Other services may require an appointment.

 Area Official office Address Fax Useful walk-in help